 A first look might be recommended by your photographer and wedding coordinator in this scenario because you would be able to allot ample time for all of these important images ahead of your ceremony without feeling rushed.

-04. Should all the girls arrive at the same time for hair + makeup?
+04. Should all the bridesmaids arrive at the same time for hair + makeup?

-We would suggest doing so.
+We would suggest having your bridesmaids all arrive at the same time.
 You then eliminate any stress if someone is running late, hair and makeup is ahead of schedule they can just continue on to the next girl, and of course you want to soak up as much of the morning as you can with your favorite people!

 05. Should we have hair + makeup done at the same place?